cazyw/photo-blog/README.md

 Users who are logged in can also
 * edit and delete anyone's entries (future feature will restrict this to only the user's posts)

+The app is currently populated with seed users and blog entries.
+You can create your own account or to use an existing one (username: `ab@gmail.com` password:`foobar`)

 ## Overview